Grace Keiser Maring Library

-The Grace Keiser Library was completed in 1930 and contains most of the original woodwork as well as the circulation desk.
+The building contains most of the original woodwork as well as the circulation desk.
 It has remained essentially unchanged.
-It was built on what was then the south side of the city, on Heekin Park.
-Residents had had been calling for a library there beginning in 1923 but it was not until the Grace's death, at the age of 61, that plans for a new library got underway.
-Her will stated that money be donated for the construction of a branch library.
-The building served as an important educational center for decades until it closed in 1999, when the small size of the building proved to be insufficient and high maintenance too costly.
-The library turned the building over to the city and appears to have been vacant since then.
-In 2006, the exterior of the building was restored.
-It is unclear whether efforts are underway or in planning to renovate/reuse the building.
+It was built on what was then the south side of the city, in Heekin Park, near elementary and junior high schools and near an electric streetcar line.
+Residents had had been calling for a branch library there beginning in 1923 to serve the expanding city, but it was not until the Grace's death, at the age of 61, that plans for the new library got underway.
+Her will stated that money be donated for the construction of a branch library, with the stipulation that the city maintain the library.
+Grace Keiser Maring was active in several Muncie social associations and was the wife of a prominent businessman, Joel Madison Maring, the founder of a local glass factory and director of a local bank.

 A few minor changes have been made to the structure, including removal of some built-in bookshelves and replacement of some basement window panes with exhaust fans.
 The building served as an important educational and community center for decades until it closed in 1999, when the small size of the building proved to be insufficient and high maintenance too costly.
 The Muncie Public Library turned the building over to the city, and the building has remained vacant since then.